bashbaugh/old-personal-site/_posts/2020-09-28-how-to-set-up-your-own-personal-cdn-cloud-using-gcp.md

 *Note: **this step and all steps after this require you to have a domain you can use for your CDN**.
 I use my personal domain at cdn.benjaminashbaugh.me.*

-*Pricing: The [pricing for this step](https://cloud.google.com/vpc/network-pricing) is a little more expensive, and costs about $2.50 USD at minimum per month for the static IP, networking and [CDN costs](https://cloud.google.com/cdn/pricing).
-You can slightly reduce these costs, if needed, by disabling the CDN.
-Alternatively, if you just want a custom subdomain for your storage bucket without the benefits of the load balancer and CDN layer, you can skip to the next step (but you won't be able to use a top level domain or HTTPS)*
+**Pricing**: The [pricing for this step](https://cloud.google.com/vpc/network-pricing) is relatively expensive, and costs about $2.90 USD at minimum per month for the static IP and [CDN costs](https://cloud.google.com/cdn/pricing), plus about $18 a month for the [load balancing](https://cloud.google.com/vpc/network-pricing#lb).
+I'm not completely sure why Google doesn't offer a free tier on load balancing, but if you're just making a personal CDN and this is too expensive for you, you an either skip the CDN layer altogether and just access your bucket through `storage.googleapis.com`, or you can use a CNAME record to connect your subdomain across HTTP, or you can route your bucket through Cloudflare's (free) CDN (as described in the next section) - which [won't perform quite as well as the GCP CDN](https://www.cdnperf.com/), but will still be ideal especially for static website content.

-GCP provides a very simple CDN layer through their load balancing service, which basically caches your files wherever they are needed, ensuring that your cloud will always be super fast (A lot faster than needed for a personal CDN, but probably necessary if you'll be hosting images or js libraries, etc. for websites.).
-To set it up, navigate to Networking -> Network Services -> Load Balancing.
+To set up the Google Cloud CDN and load balancer, navigate to Networking -> Network Services -> Load Balancing.
 Select "create load balancer" and choose "HTTP(s) load balancing".

 1. Choose "From internet to my VMs"
 2. Give the load balancer a name and choose "backend configuration"